 If you turn the steering wheel in either direction several times until it stops, or hold the steering wheel in the stopped position for an extended amount of time, you may notice a reduced amount of power steering assist.
 The normal amount of power steering assist should return shortly after a few normal steering movements.

 The electric power steering system does not require regular maintenance.
-If you suspect steering system problems and/or the POWER STEERING message is displayed in the Driver Information Center, contact your dealer/retailer for service repairs.
-See DIC Warnings and Messages on page 3-45.
+If you suspect steering system problems, contact your dealer/retailer for service repairs.
+See DIC Warnings and Messages on page 4-41.